metalift/metalift/README.md

 ----

-Run the following to build the LLVM pass for processing branch instructions:
+Run the following to build the LLVM pass for processing branch instructions (works on LLVM 10):
 ````angular2
 cd llvm-pass
 mkdir build